(Disclosure: Some of the links below may be affiliate links)

 For instance, if you want to invest in Swiss Stocks, you should invest in a Swiss Stock Market Index that represents as much as possible of the market.
 There are indexes for each country in the world.
 So, you should not have an issue finding a well-diversified index.

-Even though I said there are almost no benefits in going over 50 stocks, there are almost no disadvantages of having more stocks.
+Even though I said there are almost no benefits in going over 50 stocks, there are almost no disadvantages to having more stocks.
 Having more than 50 stocks will reduce the dispersion of possible outcomes.
 It will give you a higher probability of reaching the average returns.

 Investing in many stocks will also give you industry diversification.
-Some people will invest only in Tech stocks because they have had high returns recently.
+Some invest only in Tech stocks because they have had high returns recently.
 But nothing tells us what the future has in store for them.
 So, investing in all industries will reduce your risk that a bad performance in a single sector hurts your overall performance too severely.

 Therefore, I would recommend that you invest in an index that contains as many companies as possible.
 I have a guide if you need to choose a stock market index.